-This document defines general principles used to determine the medical necessity of durable medical equipment AND includes a general definition of durable medical equipment (DME), which is based on standard contract definitions of DME and the definition from the Centers for Medicare & Medicaid Services (CMS).
+This document defines general principles used to determine the medical necessity of durable medical equipment (DME) AND includes a general definition of DME, which is based on standard contract definitions of DME and the definition from the Centers for Medicare & Medicaid Services (CMS).

-Note: As these criteria may not be the criteria used in the definition of durable medical equipment within the covered individual's plan document, these criteria are not to be used for benefit determinations for a covered individual.
+Note: As these criteria may not be the criteria used in the definition of DME within the covered individual's plan document, these criteria are not to be used for benefit determinations for a covered individual.
 Please see the definition of "durable medical equipment" in the covered individual's plan document for the purpose of making benefit determinations.

 - Please check appropriate state mandates for laws that will supersede this document when applicable, such as those governing prosthetics.

-- Any corporate medical policy or clinical UM guideline addressing the specific type of durable medical equipment requested takes precedence over this guideline.
+- Any corporate medical policy or clinical UM guideline addressing the specific type of DME requested takes precedence over this guideline.

 - Verify benefits and benefit exclusions.
 This document shall not be construed to require coverage for any device when the benefit plan excludes coverage of the device.